Basalt, Snowmass explore sharing fire chief

 John Mele, interim fire chief and fire marshal at Snowmass Village, said Thompson is personally known by many of the personnel there.
 He said Thompson has a "fantastic reputation" as a fire chief and has the support of the department if the joint chief experiment is pursued.
 "We have to be clear here that this is in its infancy," he said.

 All parties agree that the key to the success of a joint chief is having strong deputy chiefs in place at Basalt and Snowmass Village.
 Both departments have deputy chief positions, so new posts wouldn't be created.
 Pete Bradshaw is the deputy chief at Basalt.
 Snowmass Village needs to fill its position.

 Snowmass Village's chief position has been vacant since the Aug.
 3 resignation of Steve Sowles.
-Some of the firefighters filed grievances with the board about his management style, and two firefighters wrote guest columns in the Snowmass Sun about concerns with the administration.
+Some of the firefighters filed grievances with the board about his management style and two firefighters wrote guest columns in the Snowmass Sun newspaper about concerns with the administration.

 Woods said the two fire district boards will likely examine an intra-governmental agreement on the joint chief early in 2014 and launch the experiment.